Rohita83/aws-robomaker-sample-application-helloworld/README.md

-# AWS RoboMaker Sample Application - Hello World
+# AWS RoboMaker Sample Application - Hello World..

 This demonstrates the structure of a ROS project that works with RoboMaker by creating a robot spinning in an empty world.